Bashkir15/Soft-serve/README.md

 	<link rel='stylesheet' href='/path/to/modules/soft-serve/dist/styles/main.min.css'>
 	```

 3. Using AMD

-	...Using AMD is a bit more complicated, but is still simple
+	Using AMD is a bit more complicated, but is still simple

 	```javascript
 	define(['soft-serve'], function(softserve) {